corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

       - The size of the in-memory Artemis buffer for messages, in bytes.
 Note that there is a lower bound to the buffer size, which is calculated based on the maximum message size of the network parameters to ensure messages of any allowed size can be stored successfully.
 As a result, any value lower than this bound will be ignored with the appropriate logging.
 This bound is also used as the default, if no value is specified.

-* `LedgerRecoveryConfiguration`
+* `ledgerRecoveryConfiguration`

-    * The `LedgerRecoveryConfiguration` class is a component of the Corda Enterprise configuration settings that allows you to tailor ledger recovery behavior for your Corda node.
+    * The `ledgerRecoveryConfiguration` class is a component of the Corda Enterprise configuration settings that allows you to tailor ledger recovery behavior for your Corda node.
 It offers flexibility in defining parameters related to key pair pre-generation, backup intervals, and confidential identity backup options.